Maui Babymoon Guide (2026): Best Pregnancy-Safe Things to Do, Tips & 5-Day Itinerary

 Check out all of our Favorite Restaurants in Maui with great food and spectacular views!

-You pretty much want to stay in Wailea or Kaanapali.
+You pretty much want to stay in Wailea or Kaanapali on your Maui Babymoon.
 We love Kaanapali because there are more restaurants, hotels, and things to do in the area, and Lahaina is a 10 min drive (if that)!
 Wailea is nice and relaxing and more upscale, so that might be more accommodating to your needs while growing a human!
 You can always drive to Kaanapali or Wailea, they are just about 45-60 mins from each other.

 We love the Sheraton Maui and Grand Wailea or Honua Kai if you’re looking for a condo!